Body found of Alabama boy, 4, who went missing with his dog on New Year’s Eve

 Police have found the body of a four-year-old Alabama boy who went missing with his dog on New Year’s Eve.

-His body was found on Friday afternoon, following a two-day search, Walker County Sheriff Nick Smith said.
-Investigators also found Johnathan’s dog alive.
-The community is “devastated by the news,” Smith said.
+His body was found Friday afternoon about two miles from his home, following a two-day search, Walker County Sheriff Nick Smith said at a press conference.
+Johnathan’s dog, a black Labrador retriever named Buck, was found alive near his body.
+The community is “devastated by this news,” Smith said.

-The Walker County Sheriff’s Office first received a call about his disappearance around 12:30 p.m.
+The Walker County Sheriff’s Office first received a call about the child’s disappearance around 12:30 p.m.
 Wednesday, Smith said at a Thursday press conference.
-Police found “evidence of explosive devices on the property during the search,” as well as “eight other potential explosive devices” across the street from the home, Smith said.

-Investigators later determined the devices across the street were not explosives, Smith said Thursday evening.

-Johnathan’s father was charged, but Smith said Thursday it had “nothing to do with the connection of the missing child, it’s something totally separate.”

-Smith did not identify the father or the charges at the Thursday press conference.
-WVTM 13 reports the father is Jameson Kyle Boley, and that he was charged with two counts of chemical endangerment of a child, and one count of unlawful manufacture of a destructive device or bacteriological weapon.

-The brother told his father Johnathan and the dog went past the fence line, and he hasn’t been seen since, Smith told WBRC 6 News Thursday.
+Investigators were told Johnathan was playing outside with his six-year-old brother and his dog before he vanished, Smith told WBRC 6 News Thursday.
+The brother told his father Johnathan and the dog had gone past the fence line, Smith added.

-When police arrived at the scene, they searched the house to ensure the missing boy wasn’t hiding, then deployed drones to continue the search by air, Smith told reporters.
+When police arrived at the scene, they searched the home to make sure the missing boy wasn’t hiding, then deployed drones to continue the search by air, Smith told reporters Thursday.
 Police used helicopters, thermal detection and K-9 units to search for the child.

+Investigators found “evidence of explosive devices on the property during the search,” and “at least eight other potential explosive devices” across the street, Smith said at the time.
+Investigators then determined the eight devices were not explosives, Smith said later Thursday.
+The house was also cleared, he said.

+“The FBI has been processing the house, trying to get the explosive devices contained and out of the residence,” Smith said.

+Smith said Thursday that Johnathan’s father was charged, but it had “nothing to do with the connection of the missing child, it’s something totally separate.”

+Smith did not identify the father or the specific charges at the Thursday press conference.
+WVTM 13 reports the father, Jameson Kyle Boley, was charged with two counts of chemical endangerment of a child and one count of unlawful manufacture of a destructive device or bacteriological weapon.

-The parents are separated, and his mother moved to Florida a year ago, Smith told reporters.
-His father had “five days of custody a year,” he explained.
+The boy’s parents are separated, and his mother moved to Florida about a year ago, Smith told reporters.
+His father had “five days of custody a year,” he noted.

 Bookmark popover